IIIF/api/source/api/image/2.0/index.md

 ```
 {: .urltemplate}

-The syntax for the response is [JSON-LD][json-ld].
+The syntax for the response is [JSON-LD][json-ld-w3c].
 The content-type of the response _MUST_ be either "application/json" (regular JSON), or "application/ld+json" (JSON-LD).
 If the client explicitly wants the JSON-LD content-type, then it must specify this in an Accept header, otherwise the server must return the regular JSON content-type.

 If the regular JSON content-type is returned, then it is _RECOMMENDED_ that the server provide a link header to the context document.
 The syntax for the link header is below, and further [described in section 6.8 of the JSON-LD specification][json-as-json-ld].
 If the client requests "application/ld+json", the link header _MAY_ still be included but _MUST_ be ignored.
 The entity body is identical regardless of the content-type, including the @context field.